TUM-FAF/WP-FAF-111-Plesco-Alexandra/Lab#2/README.md

 Advanced Form Elements.
 Child Windowses.
 Basics of Working With Keyboard.
 ############
 #Contents
-THe keyboard
+*THe keyboard
-Scroll Bar
+*Scroll Bar
-Listbox
+*Listbox
-Menus and Other Resources
+*Menus and Other Resources
-Dialog Box
+*Dialog Box

 #Mandatory Objectives (completed)
--Display a dialog box on some event.
+*Display a dialog box on some event.
--Add a system menu to your application with at least 2 items -Add a scroll bar
+*Add a system menu to your application with at least 2 items *Add a scroll bar
---Hook keyboard input.Add 1 custom event for 1 keyboard  and clicked to button to change background color
+*Hook keyboard input.Add 1 custom event for 1 keyboard  and clicked to button to change background color

 ### Additional Purposes
 * Add a listbox and attach some event when any element is accessed (double-clicked) **(2 pt)**